lgibelli/singularity-docs/container_recipes.rst

 different containers for each app with almost equivalent dependencies.

-Starting in Singularity 2.4 all of the above commands can also be used in the context of internal modules called `apps <https://singularity-userdoc.readthedocs.io/en/latest/reproducible_scif_apps.html>`_ based on the `Standard
-Container Integration Format <https://sci-f.github.io/>`_.
-For details on apps, see the `apps <https://singularity-userdoc.readthedocs.io/en/latest/reproducible_scif_apps.html>`_ documentation.
+Starting in Singularity 2.4 all of the above commands can also be used in the context of internal modules called :ref:`apps <reproducible-scif-apps>` based on the `Standard Container Integration Format <https://sci-f.github.io/>`_.
+For details on apps, see the :ref:`apps <reproducible-scif-apps>` documentation.
 For a quick rundown of adding an app to your container, here is an example runscript: